utsavsingh22/Data-Analyst-Project/Whole Food Market/Readme.md

 ### Whole Food Market

+In this Dataset I tried to solve Problems using azuredatabricks,read write operation,SQL for the better answer for the Food market dataset.

 WHOLE FOOD MARKET
 A big multinational company "Whole Foods market" wants to revamp their retail strategy in India.
 You as a newly hired Data Analyst have been asked to be a part of the project.
 Your